carch-org/docs/docs/scripts/scripts.md

 <img src="https://cdn-icons-png.flaticon.com/128/3721/3721643.png" width="40" />

-**Carch comes with the following scripts to configure various aspects of your Arch-based system.**
+**Carch comes with the following scripts to configure various aspects of your Arch-based system or Fedora system.**

 ### Dwm
 - *Quickly sets up the Dwm window manager with a single-click script, using my customized configuration.*